picatz/Picatz-Guides/OpenSSH.md

 #### PasswordAuthentication

 Specifies whether to use password authentication.
-The argument to this keyword must be ``yes'' or ``no''.
-The default is ``yes''.
+The argument to this keyword must be 'yes' or 'no'.
+The default is 'yes'.
 Can be funny to set this to no for red team if people don't have ssh keys setup.

 ```
 PasswordAuthentication yes